Quantum and Classical Query Complexities for Generalized Simon's Problem: Classical query complexity for generalized Simon's problem

-In this subsection, the exact upper bound will be given by means of a classical deterministic algorithm.
+In this subsection the exact upper bound is given in terms of a classical deterministic algorithm.
 The core idea of this algorithm is to construct several query sets to minimize the number of queries and to cover the given search space, and for any input, this algorithm can find a period before it queries all element of those query sets.
-The definition of query set and the method of construction are given as follows. \begin{definition} Let $C_\mathcal{B}\subseteq \mathcal{B}$. $C_\mathcal{B}$ is defined as a query set of $\mathcal{B}$, if it satisfies: $ \forall x\in \mathcal{B}, \exists y, z\in C_\mathcal{B}, x=y\oplus z$. \end{definition}
+The definition of query set and the method of construction are given as follows. \begin{definition} Let ${\mathcal{B}}={\{0, 1\}}^n$. $C_\mathcal{B}\subseteq \mathcal{B}$, and it satisfies: $ \forall x\in \mathcal{B}, \exists y, z\in C_\mathcal{B}, x=y\oplus z$.
+We call ${\mathcal{B}}$ as a search space, and $C_\mathcal{B}$ as a query set. \end{definition}